-Broadly, big data combines multiple information sources including social media, customer relationship systems, e-commerce and web interactions to develop insights.
+Big data combines multiple information sources including social media, customer relationship systems, eCommerce and web interactions to develop insights.
 The sheer size of the data sets involved can lead to a perception that big data analysis and its commercial benefits are exclusive to large organisations such as banks, insurers and search giants such as Google – but this isn’t necessarily the case.

-Using the example of a car dealership, Dalal says big data has the potential to provide information on what a consumer is seeking before they even enter a showroom ‑ and the means to direct them towards one dealership in particular.
-That directly translates to revenue improvement.
+Using the example of a car dealership, Dalal says big data has the potential to provide information on what a consumer is seeking before they even enter a showroom.
+And it can direct them towards one dealership in particular – which directly translates to revenue improvement.

 However, these are simpler examples.
 A small-but-growing winery or brewery might use big data to understand its sales volumes, eliminating waste and expense at the manufacturing stage, says Dalal.
 And it is in these latter sectors that businesses need to be playing the long game.
 Sensors that can monitor anything from soil quality to machine performance are rapidly becoming more accessible to businesses and are expected to play a big role in business analytics.